jfelten/knowhow_example_repo/workflows/docker/readme.md

 * commit the template to the docker repository
 * create 10 docker containers running knowhow-agent with this template
 * configure networking on each container
-*

 ###Step 1 Create the environment file
-Environment files define and designate hosts within your system.
+Environment files define and designate hosts that run agents within your system.
 All environment files must be named environmnet.json and may be placed anywhere under the environment directory.
 For this example we have created an environment file: knowhow_repo:///environments/docker/environment.json that defines 11 hosts: 1 docker hsot + 10 containers.
 We definedthat the docker host in on localhost.
 All other hosts get created via this workflow.

     {